myna/myna-html/README.md

 *Myna for HTML* lets you do design variants in two ways:

- 1. You can alter large parts of a page by showing and hiding different HTML elements in each variant.
+ 1. You can alter large blocks of content by showing and hiding different HTML elements in each variant.
-    This is done with the `data-show` HTML data attribute.

- 2. You can make minor tweaks by using the name of a variant as the text, HTML, or an attribute value in an element.
-This is done with the data-bind` HTML data attribute.
+ 2. You can restyle elements by using your variant names as CSS classes or element IDs.

+ 3. You can alter small snippets of text (links, button labels) by using the variant names as content.

+ 4. You can use variant names as attributes on certain elements, for example the `src` of an image or iframe.

+Each technique is described in detail below.

-### Showing and hiding HTML elements
+### Showing and hiding content

 Let's say you want to test different variants of a hero image.
 One way of doing this is to include every variant of the image in your page and hide them all except one.
 Here's how you do it: